JoenTheWizard/6502asm/README.md

 For the time being it will print some debugging information.
 Such as the data memory, the assembly (ROM) and disassembly and register values.

-## Understanding the 6502 assembly language
+## Understanding the 6502 assembly language and CPU
 The 6502 CPU assembly takes use of six different registers, three of which are used for storage.
 These registers include:
   - Accumulator
   - X